tinymce/tinymce-docs/_includes/misc/support-powerpaste.md

 #### Improved HTML Cleaning

 On browsers that support HTML5 APIs, PowerPaste is able to use improved HTML cleaning techniques.
 Improved HTML cleaning uses the HTML5 clipboard APIs to access the clipboard directly.
 The original document structure and formatting (when importing formatting) is more likely to be preserved.
-Where available this approach gives the highest fidelity copy and paste from Microsoft Word to HTML.
+Where available this approach gives the highest fidelity copy and paste from supported applications to HTML.

 #### Image Import

 On browsers that support HTML5, PowerPaste is able to import images embedded in the content (e.g. from Microsoft Word) into the editor.
 These images can then be uploaded via a HTTP post as required.